pauby/ChocoPackages/automatic/teamviewer/README.md

 ## Notes

-- The vendor does not update the version number but will update the software from time to time rendering the checksum invalid.
+* The vendor does not update the version number but will update the software from time to time rendering the checksum invalid.
 If this happens then you can use the `--ignore-checksums` switch or wait until the new version is released.
-- This is an automatically updated package.
+* This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.
+* I am unable to answer comments left on Disqus.
+If you have something related to the **_package_**:
+  1. Raise a [discussion](https://github.com/pauby/chocopackages/discussions) for questions.
+  2. Raise an [issue](https://github.com/pauby/chocopackages/issues) for a broken package.